sidh26/Face-Detection/README.md

 # Face-Detection
-Four approaches to Face Detection with ccomparison of IOU and Execution Time:
+Four approaches to Face Detection with comparison of IOU and Execution Time:
 * MTCNN
 * MobileNetSSD
 * ResNetSSD